happihound/apex-rotation-advice/README.md

 * [Numpy](https://numpy.org/) - The secondary framework or library used
 * [matplotlib](https://matplotlib.org/) - The tertiary framework or library used

+## Roadmap

+    1. Convert the image to convert to 1:1 aspect ratio and then to 800x800 pixels - Done
+    2. Take the input image and do threshholding on it to highlight enemy markers- Done
+    3. If the markers are close enough, group them together and find the center of the group - Done
+    4. Draw a minimum convex hull around the center of the group - Done
+    5. Find the center of the hull - Done
+    6. Create a node based graph of the map - Done
+    7. Plot safest path between two points - Done
+    8. Publish the project to github - Done

 ## License